MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/knowledge-search-analytics-cs.md

 # Introduction to knowledge analytics

-Knowledge analytics can help provide knowledge workers and supervisors with valuable insights about how knowledge articles are being used and searched, which can help them make improvements to their overall knowledge management system.
+Knowledge analytics help provide knowledge workers and supervisors with valuable insights about how knowledge articles are being used and searched.
+Supervisors can use these insights to improve their knowledge management system.

 Knowledge analytics includes the following features: